geometry-zsh/geometry/readme.md

 unchecked by setting the `GEOMETRY_GIT_TIME_SHOW_EMPTY` to `false`.

-You can also customize the message by changing the `GIT_NO_COMMITS_MESSAGE` to whatever you would like the message to be.
+You can also customize the message by changing the `GEOMETRY_GIT_NO_COMMITS_MESSAGE` to whatever you would like the message to be.

 #### Hide stash indicator